Lake Arenal: Hydroelectricity

-Lake Arenal was tripled in size with the construction of the Arenal dam in 1979, which exists at the eastern end of the lake.
-This hydroelectric project exists at the western end of the lake and is strategically important to Costa Rica, initially generating 70% of the country's electricity, now closer to 17%, and was also a driving force behind Costa Rica's green energy policy.

 Wildlife

-Fish species in Lake Arenal include the machaca and the rainbow bass.
-There are also many species of plants, 120 mammals (including jaguar and tapir), and 300 birds (including quetzal).

 Recreation

 From November through April the strong, dependable winds attract windsurfers and kite surfers to its western end.
 Many consider Lake Arenal one of the world's foremost windsurfing and kite surfing areas.
 Wakeboarding is gaining popularity in Costa Rica, with Lake Arenal being the center of this activity.
-Stand up paddling and kayaking are also popular activities for tourists visiting the lake's Eastern part near the earthen dam.
-There is much good fishing (primarily for rainbow bass) and now kayak fishing opportunities in the shallow and secluded coves.
+Stand up paddling and kayaking are also popular activities for tourists visiting the lake's eastern part near the earthen dam.
+There is plenty of good fishing (primarily for rainbow bass) and now kayak fishing opportunities in the shallow and secluded coves.
 The area surrounding the lake has good hiking, biking, bird watching, and horseback riding opportunities.

+Plate tectonics

+According to Montero et al., the fault system that borders the Guanacaste Volcanic Arc Sliver on the north-west side of Costa Rica goes from the south-east end of Lake Arenal area to an area near the town of Barranca on the Gulf of Nicoya.